hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 limitation, gathering a thing, bringing it into Consciousness, and not knowing it as a whole.
 This is true about all knowledge, and can it be less so about the Infinite?
-Can you thus limit Him who is the substance of all knowledge, Him who is the Sâkshi, the witness, without whom you cannot have any knowledge, Him who has no qualities, who is the Witness of the whole universe, the Witness in our own souls?
+Can you thus limit Him who is the substance of all knowledge, Him who is the Sākshi, the witness, without whom you cannot have any knowledge, Him who has no qualities, who is the Witness of the whole universe, the Witness in our own souls?
 How can you know Him?
 By what means can you bind Him up?
 Everything, the whole universe,